Research Grant FAQ's

 Am I eligible?

-Please read about the research grant eligibility and requirements.
-Should you have questions not answered by this document, please contact the Program Director at research@melanoma.org.
+Please read the eligibility requirements.
+Should you have questions not answered here, please contact the Program Director at [email protected].

 How many grant programs are currently funded by the foundation?

-What is the difference between the three programs?
+What is the difference between the four programs?

-The Established Investigator program is designed for senior researchers.
+The Established Investigator programs are designed for senior researchers.
+The Established Investigator CURE OM Award is designed for senior researchers focused on ocular/uveal melanoma.
 The Career Development program is designed for junior researchers.
 The Medical Student program is designed for current medical students.

 How long is the research plan section of the grant?